Skip to Content

 Sharing is caring!

 This healthy pesto pasta salad recipe is full of flavor.
-The roasted veggies, grilled corn, and homemade pesto make this a standout summer recipe.
+The roasted veggies, grilled corn, and pesto make this a standout summer recipe.

 • optional - additional salt and pepper, fresh basil for topping